realtime-sanitizer/rtsan-standalone-rs/README.md

 - Clarify if re-exporting std library is necessary
   - macOS Mutex is using pthread syscall and is detected
   - Linux is using not detected Futex but has a syscall in one specific case, when the lock can not be aquired fast
-- Clarify if `sanitize` feature should have better name, or should be automatically enabled when building with debug profile.
 - See if returns of scoped disabler are real-time safe so allocated vectors can be used afterwards
 - Detect number of cores in rtsan-sys build script instead of using fixed -j8